Colouring Shapes

 Adaptations to address variability in an inclusive classroom:

-The Variability of an Inclusive Environment needs to address the processing and attention differences of the learners.
-An inclusive environment may have learners with Visual Impairment, Hearing Impairment, Loco-Motor Impairment and Cognitive Differences.
-Learners not only learn in different ways, but they also have unique motivations, interests, personalities and strengths.
-To address this variability, providing the appropriate adaptation is an effective solution.
+The variability of an inclusive environment needs to address the processing and attention differences among learners.
+An inclusive environment may include learners with visual impairments, hearing impairments, locomotor impairments and cognitive differences.
+Learners not only learn in different ways, but also possess unique motivations, interests, personalities and strengths.
+To address this variability, providing appropriate adaptations is an effective solution.

 When working with special children, it is important to adapt the rules and pace to their specific needs.
 Here are some suggestions:

 - Vary the pace: Some children may need more time to complete colouring tasks than others.
-It may be helpful to break up the task into smaller parts, providing regular breaks or alternate activities to avoid frustration or fatigue.
-You can also use a timer to help the child pace themselves and feel a sense of accomplishment as they work towards completing the task.
+It may be helpful to break up the task into smaller parts, providing regular breaks or alternative activities to avoid frustration or fatigue.
+Using a timer can help children pace themselves and feel a sense of accomplishment as they work towards completing the task.

-- Provide additional support: For children with fine motor difficulties, you can provide adaptive tools such as pencil grips, raised grip crayons to help them better grasp and manipulate the crayon.
-Reference for these adaptive tools is provided in the video
+- Provide additional support: For children with fine motor difficulties, you can offer adaptive tools such as pencil grips, raised-grip crayons to help them better grasp and manipulate the crayon.
+A reference for these adaptive tools is provided in the video.

-- Provide positive feedback: It is important to provide positive feedback throughout the colouring activity to build the child’s confidence and motivation.
-Be specific and provide feedback for effort, progress, and quality of work.
+- Provide positive feedback: It is necessary to provide positive feedback throughout the colouring activity to build the child’s confidence and motivation.
+Be specific and provide feedback on their effort, progress, and the quality of their work.

 Children can learn and sing this human value song by watching the provided video.
-Teachers may discuss the human values in the song and drive home the importance of smiling, sharing and caring.
+Teacher may discuss the human values in the song and drive home the importance of smiling, sharing and caring.

 Apple is red and sweet, the grass is green and cool